S32-PAMS/PAMS-Docs/src/site/notes/Guides/For Running Server.md

 docker compose up
 ```

-- If this issue persists, delete the larger posgres server on your machine.
+- If this issue persists, delete the larger postgres server on your machine.